Industrial Valve Grinding Procedure

-Individually driven grinding heads is the preferred technology today.
+Individually driven grinding heads is the preferred technology today for a preferable industrial valve lapping procedure.
 However, other methods, including traditional ones, are still used in many places across the industry.

 When using individually driven grinding heads, the grinding discs are arranged in a planetary arrangement around a central driving head.
 This ensures the same speed is achieved on the inside and the outside of the seat.
 The discs can be positioned correctly on both flat and angled seats, forcing the grinding heads to grind equally over the whole surface of the seat.
 This achieves a perfectly flat seat with a fine surface and cross-hatch pattern in a short space of time.

 Grinding or milling machines for workshop use are high-speed machines that enable grinding or milling on the outside, inside and the plane at any required angle.
 The mounting mechanism ensures the machine is accurately centered.
 The results are excellent and the cutting speed is faster than any other method.

 Grinding machines with friction driven grinding heads produce a fine surface structure with cross-hatch pattern.
 However, the cutting speed is relatively slow.
 On flat seats, the friction driven grinding heads must be placed off-center to force rotating action.
 The friction can cause the grinding head to slow down or stop where the frictional forces are greatest.

 As a result, this technology will produce different speeds on the outside and the inside of the seat, potentially resulting in a concave seat.